Hyu-Zhang/HCQA/README.md

 # HCQA

-This is the official implementation for champion solution for Ego4D EgoSchema Challenge in CVPR 2024.
+This is the official implementation for **Champion Solution** for Ego4D EgoSchema Challenge in CVPR 2024.

 [Paper]() | [GitHub]() | [Challenge]()